China's Xi urges resumption of North Korea nuclear talks

 China "opposes any actions which may cause tensions" and all sides should work hard to resume talks, Xi said.

-Park told Xi she appreciated China's help in defusing tension with North Korea that had pushed the neighbors to the brink of conflict.
+Park told Xi she appreciated China's help in defusing tension with North Korea that had pushed the neighbours to the brink of conflict.

 "I hope to share candid opinions with President Xi about the Korean peninsula's political situation today as tensions continue to remain on the peninsula," Park said at the meeting, according to a report provided by her office